Books of Kings: Solomon the sage (3:1–4:34)

-Hiram I, king of Tyre sends an embassy to Jerusalem, hoping to continue the good relationship he had with David.
-Solomon writes back stating his intention to fulfill David's vow of building a temple to God.
-Hiram agrees to supply him with wood in exchange for provisions for his palace, and the two sign a treaty.
-Solomon begins to build the Temple.
-It takes him seven years.
+Solomon the builder (5:1–9:25)

+Over a period of seven years, Solomon works to fulfill David's vow of building a temple to God with wood provided by the king of Tyre, Hiram I, an old friend of David's.
 He also builds himself a palace, which takes him thirteen years.
-Once the Temple building is finished, Solomon hires a Tyrian half-Naphtalite named Huram to create the furnishings of the Temple.
+Once the Temple is finished, Solomon hires a Tyrian half-Naphtalite named Huram to create the furnishings.

-Once everything is finished, Solomon has the things which David prepared for the Temple brought in.
-He then organises a ceremony during which the priests carry the Ark of the Covenant, containing the Tablets of the Law, into the Temple.
+When finished, the things which David prepared for the Temple are brought in, and Solomon organizes a ceremony during which the priests carry the Ark of the Covenant into the Temple.
 A cloud fills the Temple, preventing the priests from continuing the ceremony.
-Solomon explains that this is the presence of God, and takes the opportunity to make a dedication speech, in which he expresses thanksgiving that he could build the Temple, and sees it as the fulfilment of God's promise to Moses.
-He then begins to pray, emphasising his humility in building the Temple and asking God to act as he has promised to in relation to various functions of the Temple.
-The dedication is completed with sacrifices, a celebration is held for fourteen days, and everyone returns home.
+Solomon explains that this is the presence of God, and takes the opportunity to make a dedication speech.
+The dedication is completed with sacrifices, and a celebration is held for fourteen days.
 God speaks to Solomon and accepts his prayer, re-affirming his vow to David that his House will be kings forever unless they begin worshipping idols.

 Solomon gives twenty towns in Galilee to Hiram as thanks for his help, but they are virtually worthless.
 He begins building and improvement works in various cities in addition to his major projects in Jerusalem and puts the remaining Canaanites into slavery.
-He also fulfils his religious duties and builds a navy.